pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/names.md

 ## Resource Types {#types}

 Each resource is an instance of a specific Pulumi resource type.
-This type is specified by a type token in the format `<package>:<module>:<type>`.
+This type is specified by a type token in the format `<package>:<module>:<typename>`.
 Concrete examples of this format are:

 - `aws:s3/bucket:Bucket`
 - `azure-native:compute:VirtualMachine`